SATAY-LL/SATAY-jupyter-book/mini_book/docs/documentation_satay.md

 `flag_binary` which returns the 12-bit binary sequence of the input integer
 `flagprop_list` which is a list containing all the parameters corresponding to the input integer.

-This script is mainly used during the processing pipeline in the [transposonmapping_satay.py](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/satay_processing/python_transposonmapping/transposonmapping_satay.py) and therefore this module is also present as a python module in the python_transposonmapping folder.
+This script is mainly used during the processing pipeline in the [transposonmapping_satay.py](https://github.com/leilaicruz/LaanLab-SATAY-DataAnalysis/blob/master/python_transposonmapping/transposonmapping_satay.py) and therefore this module is also present as a python module in the python_transposonmapping folder.

->>>>>>> d42ad0bbfb0fa2d3fb652e4d6e08433187386bff
 ### Data files

 #### Cerevisiae_AllEssentialGenes_List.txt

-[This text file](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/satay_processing/data_files/Cerevisiae_AllEssentialGenes_List.txt) contains all known annotated essential genes in wild type according to SGD.
+[This text file](https://github.com/leilaicruz/LaanLab-SATAY-DataAnalysis/blob/master/data_files/Cerevisiae_AllEssentialGenes_List.txt) contains all known annotated essential genes in wild type according to SGD.
-It is created using [create_essentialgenes_list.py](#create_essentialgenes_listpy) where the genes are taken from both [Cerevisiae_EssentialGenes_List_1.txt](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/satay_processing/data_files/Cerevisiae_EssentialGenes_List_1.txt) and [Cerevisiae_EssentialGenes_List_2.txt](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/satay_processing/data_files/Cerevisiae_EssentialGenes_List_2.txt).
+It is created using [create_essentialgenes_list.py](#create_essentialgenes_listpy) where the genes are taken from both [Cerevisiae_EssentialGenes_List_1.txt](https://github.com/leilaicruz/LaanLab-SATAY-DataAnalysis/blob/master/data_files/Cerevisiae_EssentialGenes_List_1.txt) and [Cerevisiae_EssentialGenes_List_2.txt](https://github.com/leilaicruz/LaanLab-SATAY-DataAnalysis/blob/master/data_files/Cerevisiae_EssentialGenes_List_2.txt).
 Both latter two files contain essential genes, but in different naming format and both contain genes not found in the other file.
-The Cerevisiae_AllEssentialGenes_List.txt file is a combination of the two files with all genes from both files.
+The Cerevisiae_AllEssentialGenes_List.txt file is a combination of the two files with all genes from both files and is therefore the most complete version.
 Each file contains a header with the source where the information is downloaded from.

 #### S288C_reference_sequence_R64-2-1_20150113.fsa

-[This fasta file](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/satay_processing/data_files/S288C_reference_sequence_R64-2-1_20150113.fsa) is the reference genome from yeast used for alignment and downloaded from [yeastgenome.org](http://sgd-archive.yeastgenome.org/sequence/S288C_reference/genome_releases/).
+[This fasta file](https://github.com/leilaicruz/LaanLab-SATAY-DataAnalysis/blob/master/data_files/S288C_reference_sequence_R64-2-1_20150113.fsa) is the reference genome for yeast used for alignment and downloaded from [yeastgenome.org](http://sgd-archive.yeastgenome.org/sequence/S288C_reference/genome_releases/).
-It is used during alignment.
 Note that before using a fasta file for alignment, the file has to be indexed.
 This can be done in Linux using the command `bwa index [path]/S288C_reference_sequence_R64-2-1_20150113.fsa` where `[path]` is replaced with the path to the reference fasta file.

 #### SGD_features.tab

-[This file](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/satay_processing/data_files/SGD_features.tab) contains information for each genomic feature (e.g. genes, telomeres, centromers etc.) and was downloaded from [SGD](http://sgd-archive.yeastgenome.org/?prefix=curation/chromosomal_feature/).
+[This file](https://github.com/leilaicruz/LaanLab-SATAY-DataAnalysis/blob/master/data_files/SGD_features.tab) contains information for each genomic feature (e.g. genes, telomeres, centromers etc.) and was downloaded from [SGD](http://sgd-archive.yeastgenome.org/?prefix=curation/chromosomal_feature/).
-It comes with a [readme](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/satay_processing/data_files/SGD_features.README) explaining the contents.
+It comes with a [readme](https://github.com/leilaicruz/LaanLab-SATAY-DataAnalysis/blob/master/data_files/SGD_features.README) explaining the contents.

 #### Saccharomyces_cerevisiae.R64-1-1.99.gff3

-[This file](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/satay_processing/data_files/Saccharomyces_cerevisiae.R64-1-1.99.gff3) contains all information about the genes.
+[This file](https://github.com/leilaicruz/LaanLab-SATAY-DataAnalysis/blob/master/data_files/Saccharomyces_cerevisiae.R64-1-1.99.gff3) contains all information about the genes.
 The saccharomyces_cereivisae.gff.gz can be downloaded from [SGD](http://sgd-archive.yeastgenome.org/?prefix=curation/chromosomal_feature/).

 Note, the current downloadable file is a newer version with a slightly updated format.